 We collect your information when you give it to us or post in forums or blogs.

-Malwarebytes and its service providers collect information through "cookies" and other similar tracking technologies to analyze trends, administer the website, track users' movements around the website, and to gather demographic information about our user base as a whole.
+Malwarebytes and its service providers collect information through the use of first-party and third-party "cookies" and other similar tracking technologies to analyze trends, administer the website, track users’ movements around the website, to market our products, and to gather demographic and regional information about our user base as a whole.
 Cookies are text files saved by your browser when you log into our software or services.
 We may use both session cookies and persistent cookies to identify that you have logged in, to tell us how and when you interact with our software or services, and to check aggregate usage and web traffic.
 Unlike persistent cookies, session cookies are deleted when you log off and close your browser.
 If you prefer, you can always change your browser options to stop accepting cookies or to prompt you before accepting cookies.
 However, if you do not accept cookies you may not be able to access the entirety of our software and services.

 We also collect your information using "cookies" and other similar tracking technologies when you visit our website.
 You can prevent this method of information collection if you like.